ASHISHJBM/Maven-Analytics/README.md

+##About Project
-For the Maven Pizza Challenge, you’ll be playing the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
-You've been hired to help the restaurant use data to improve operations
+**For the Maven Pizza Challenge, played the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
+Hired to help the restaurant by use data to improve operations.**